DeepExtrema/Sherlock-Multiagent-Data-Scientist/README.md

 - **Missing data or charts not rendering**: verify MongoDB connectivity and that Kafka topics contain events
 - **Port conflicts**: change the port arguments when launching uvicorn or set the PORT environment variable for React

 For further assistance, please open an issue on the GitHub repository or start a discussion.
-License questions should be directed to **licensing@deepline.ai**.
+License questions should be directed to **deeplineanalytics@gmail.com**.

 ## 📌 **Roadmap**